matheusd/dcrfeesim_dev/README.md

 - Generated transactions always pay a minimum fee rate of 0.0001 DCR/KB
 - After mining a block the mempool still has transactions left ~59% of the time (so there's still quite some room left in blocks)
-- Using a maximum of 8 confirmation windows (which is small for very high contention scenarios)
+- Using a maximum of 32 confirmation windows
 - Using a 1.1 fee bucket multiplier

 ```